docsforadobe/javascript-tools-guide/3 - File System Access/index.rst

 path name in URI notation.
 Use the fsName property to obtain the platform-specific file name.

-39

-CHAPTER 3: File System Access

-Using File and Folder objects

-40

 Absolute and relative path names
 An absolute path name in URI notation describes the full path from a root directory down to a specific file